Enrolment open from 6th Nov 2023 to 14 Jan 2024

 Part 1 (Self-Paced learning & Self-Assessment)

 Part 2 starts with an online webinar during which the trainers will give a short summary of the topics of part 1 and will be available for questions and comments from students.
 The students are divided in groups and a research paper is assigned to each group.
 Each group is asked to prepare the abstract and a short presentation of the assigned paper.
-After 4 weeks from the webinar, there will be journal club during which each group will present the paper.
+4 weeks after the webinar, there will be journal club during which each group will present the paper.

 Conclusion